lantunes/chemgrams/README.md

 for a molecule _S_, and _SA_ is the synthetic accessibility score.
 Also, a 6-gram language model (with modified Kneser-Ney smoothing without pruning) of DeepSMILES strings was used, created from the same corpus that the ChemTS model was trained on.
+The language model informs a search using MCTS with PUCT.

 ### Chemgrams vs. ChemTS